-1.1.2 Temporal Offset
+1.1.1.1 Temporal Offset

-The dT metric is the difference between the date for each velocity estimate and the midpoint date of the period measured.
+The dT metric is the difference between the date for each velocity estimate and the midpoint date.
 This metric can be used to measure temporal skew in the data.

 The nominal time stamp for each mosaic is the midpoint date over the sampling period.
-So, in the case of the annual mosaics the midpoint is either May 31st or June 1st in a leap year.
+So, in the case of the quarter 01 March 2015 to 31 May 2015 the midpoint is 15 April.
 Due to the way the data are combined the time stamp is nominal rather than exact.

-The dT for each point represents the number of days between the date for the velocity estimate for that point and the midpoint date of the annual measurement period.
-For example, if the mosaic covers the interval from 01 December 2014 to 30 November 2015, then the nominal midpoint date would be 31 May 2015, thus a value dT=5 for a point would indicate that 05 June better represents the midpoint for the data.
+The dT for each point represents the number of days between the date for the velocity estimate for that point and the midpoint date of the quarterly measurement period.
+For example, if the mosaic covers the interval from 01 March 2015 to 31 May 2015, then the nominal midpoint date would be 15 April 2015, thus a value dT=5 for a point would indicate that 20 April 2015 better represents the date for that point.

 Although the averaged dT value provides some idea of the deviation from nominal date, users should be cautious when using dT to correct date.
-For more information regarding this topic, including how dT is calculated and its usage, refer to the Processing section.
+For more information regarding this topic, including how dT is calculated and its usage, refer to the Error!
+Reference source not found. section.

-1.1.3 Error Estimates
+1.1.1.2 Error Estimates

-Error estimates represent the average behavior of the data and are provided for all non-interpolated, radar-derived velocity vectors in separate GeoTIFF files appended with ex.tif and ey.tif.
+Error estimates represent the average behavior of the data and are provided for all noninterpolated, radar-derived velocity vectors in separate GeoTIFF files appended with \ex.tif and \ey.tif.
 Formal errors agree reasonably well with errors determined by comparison with GPS data (Joughin et al., 2002; Joughin et al., 2017).
 The values, however, underestimate true uncertainty in several ways, and as such should be used more as an indication of relative quality rather than absolute error.
-For more on error estimates, please refer to the section on Quality, Errors, and Limitations
+For more on error estimates, please refer to the section on Quality, Errors, and Limitations.

-1.1.4 Landsat 8 and Synthetic Aperture Radar Shapefiles
+1.1.1.3 Landsat 8 and Synthetic Aperture Radar Shapefiles

 Shapefile ancillary files are provided for each data year to indicate the source image pairs that were processed to produce the mosaics.
-These are provided for the US Geological Survey (USGS)-provided Landsat 8 (L8s) and the German Aerospace Center (DLR) and European Space Agency (ESA)-provided Synthetic Aperture Radar (SAR) data.
+These are provided for the US Geological Survey

+(USGS)-provided Landsat 8 (LS8) and the German Aerospace Center (DLR) and European Space Agency (ESA)-provided Synthetic Aperture Radar (SAR) data.

-1.1.5 Browse Files
+1.1.1.4 Browse Files